blazium-engine/blazium-docs/about/list_of_features.rst

 GUI system
 ----------

-Godot's GUI is built using the same Control nodes used to make games in Godot.
+Blazium's GUI is built using the same Control nodes used to make games in Blazium.
 The editor UI can easily be extended in many ways using add-ons.

 **Nodes:**